Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/README.md

 <a name="43"></a> <br>
- ### Train the B-RAINS Model
+ ### Train the TLP-R2S Model
-B-RAINS Model has 4 base learners.
+TLP-R2S Model has 4 base learners.
 The hyperparameters and snippet of code adopted for stage 1 and stage 2 for the ERA5-CPR phase detection is provided below

 ```python
 #stage 1